ContentContent Profiles

 Managing profiles

 Your profiles appear at the bottom of the page.
 Filter by status (Draft or Published) to find what you need.
 Click any profile to edit its settings.
 Changes take effect on the next article generated from that profile.
-You can also duplicate profiles to create variations (same product, different audience) or delete profiles you no longer need.
+You can also delete profiles you no longer need.